-- If the cap is set too high, fewer beneficiaries will hit the threshold and experience the relief from limiting their out-of-pocket expenses.
-We are very concerned about the impending "cliff," when the catastrophic threshold will increase at the end of this year \$1,250, from \$5,100 to \$6,350.
-We recommend that the cliff be fixed, indexing the threshold at the same rates as previous years.
-Last July, NCOA supported H.R.
-6563, the Lower Out-of-Pocket Costs for Seniors Act, introduced by Chairmen Neal and Pallone.
-We recommend that a similar approach be taken this year. - We encourage Congress to consider options for spreading out-of-pocket costs over the year so that beneficiaries do not incur unaffordable costs for the first few months before they reach the threshold. - When considering the appropriate liability for each payer, we encourage Congress to ensure that both prescription drug plans and drug manufacturers have some liability and skin in the game for each phase of the Part D benefit so that equitable, balanced incentives are structured to control costs.
+- If the cap is set too high, fewer beneficiaries will hit the threshold and experience the relief from limiting their OOP expenses.
+As reference, the OOP threshold for catastrophic coverage has increased from \$4,550 in 2014 to \$6,550 today, a nearly \$2,000 increase. - Spread OOP costs over the year so that beneficiaries do not incur unaffordable costs for the first few months before they reach the threshold. - When considering the appropriate liability for each payer, ensure that both prescription drug plans and drug manufacturers have some liability and skin in the game for each phase of the Part D benefit so that equitable, balanced incentives are structured to control costs.

-Extra Help Low Income Subsidy (LIS)
+Extra Help Low-Income Subsidy (LIS)

 Making prescription drugs more affordable for low-income Medicare beneficiaries should be a priority.
 The Part D Extra Help Low-Income Subsidy (LIS) was designed to address the needs of this particularly vulnerable population, but the program has significant flaws that should be addressed.
-To qualify, annual income must be below \$18,972 for an individual and \$25,608 for a couple, with less than \$14,390 in assets for an individual and \$28,720 for a couple.
+To qualify, annual income must be below \$19,380 for an individual and \$26,100 for a couple, with less than \$14,610 in assets for an individual and \$29,160 for a couple.

 Foremost among the program's flaws is the unduly restrictive asset test that penalizes low-income beneficiaries who did the right thing during their working years by setting aside a modest nest egg of savings to use in case of emergencies.
-We strongly support Sen. Casey's S.691, Medicare Extra Rx HELP Act of 2019, which would eliminate the asset test and strengthen income eligibility provisions.
+Last Congress, we strongly supported Senator Casey's S. 691, Medicare Extra Rx HELP Act of 2019, which would have eliminated the asset test and strengthen income eligibility provisions.
 Alternatively, we support raising the asset eligibility thresholds to \$75,000 for an individual, which is the approximate midpoint of the Medicaid spousal impoverishment minimum (\$25,284) and maximum (\$126,420) resource standards, and \$125,000 for a couple.
 Other approaches that merit consideration include allowing beneficiaries to qualify for LIS through the absence of investment income and not counting funds in retirement savings plans such as 401(k) accounts as assets.